Grilled Swordfish

 Place the parchment paper on the surface.

-In non-stick pan
+In a non-stick pan

 Heat the non-stick pan well.

-Turn them gently and complete the cooking.
+Once ready, the slices will detach by themselves, flip them gently and complete the cooking.

-In stone casserole with glass lid
+In a stone casserole with glass lid

 Heat the surface well.

-Place the swordfish pieces.
+Place the swordfish slices.

 Cover with lid.

-Turn them gently and complete the cooking with the lid on.
+Once ready, the slices will detach by themselves, flip them gently and complete the cooking with the lid on.

 • Plate it.

-Season with coarse salt and grind the pepper, add some chopped parsley and drizzle with extra virgin olive oil.
+Season with coarse salt and grind the pepper, add chopped parsley and drizzle with extra virgin olive oil.

 Serve with lemon slices.